Timothy Liljegren

-Timothy Winston Liljegren (born 30 April 1999) is a Swedish professional ice hockey defenceman for the San Jose Sharks of the National Hockey League (NHL).
-He previously played for the Toronto Maple Leafs.
+Timothy Winston Liljegren (born 30 April 1999) is a Swedish professional ice hockey player who is a defenceman for the Washington Capitals of the National Hockey League (NHL).
+He previously played for the Toronto Maple Leafs and San Jose Sharks.
 The Maple Leafs drafted him in the first round, 17th overall, in the 2017 NHL entry draft.
 Internationally, he represents Sweden.

 Playing career

 Swedish Hockey League

 Liljegren made his Swedish Hockey League debut on 3 December 2015 playing with Rögle BK during the 2015–16 SHL season.
 Liljegren missed the first two months of the 2016–17 season after getting mononucleosis.

 National Hockey League

 Liljegren taking a slapshot during the 2018 Calder Cup Finals.